The Salt of the Earth

-The true disciples of Christ are those who sit at His feet to learn and to keep the whole Word of God; to live as Christ lives and to seek with all their hearts, to be ONE with Christ and God the Father!
+The true disciples of Christ are those who sit at His feet to learn and to keep the whole Word of God (Mat 4:4); to live as Christ lives and to seek with all their hearts, to be ONE in complete unity with Jesus Christ and with God the Father!

-It is the Word of God in them, and it is their burning passion to internalize that Word and the nature of God that makes them the SALT of the earth!
+It is the Word of God in the faithful, and it is their burning passion to internalize that Word and the nature of God that makes them the SALT of the earth!